-In this article, I'll explain how to install LAMP stack with WordPress on our latest Ubuntu 18.04 server.
+In this tutorial, I'll explain how to install LAMP stack with WordPress on our latest Ubuntu 18.04 server.
 LAMP stands for Linux-Apache-MySQL-PHP.
 It's a group of free software which can be installed together to build a server to host dynamic, database-driven websites and web application.
 It uses Linux as the operating system, Apache as the Web server, MySQL as the relational database management system to store site data and PHP to process the dynamic contents.

 All the latest version of Apache, Mysql and PHP are present in the server repository itself.
 So we can use our package manager apt to install all packages without any third party repository.
 You can install the Apache by running this command below: